Mother Night: A Novel

 Introduction

-Mother Night is a novel by American author Kurt Vonnegut, first published in 1961.
-The title of the book is taken from Goethe's Faust.
+Mother Night is a novel by American author Kurt Vonnegut, first published in February 1962.[1][2]

-It is the fictional memoirs of Howard W. Campbell Jr., an American, who moved to Germany in 1923 at age 11, shortly after World War I, and then later became alternately a well-known playwright and a Nazi propagandist.
-The action of the novel is narrated (through the use of metafiction) by Campbell himself.
-The premise is that he is writing his memoirs while awaiting trial for war crimes in an Israeli prison.
-Howard W. Campbell also appears briefly in Vonnegut's later novel Slaughterhouse-Five.
+The novel takes the form of the fictional memoirs of Howard W. Campbell Jr., an American, who moved to Germany in 1923 at age 11, and later became a well-known playwright and Nazi propagandist.
+The story of the novel is narrated (through the use of metafiction[3]) by Campbell himself, writing his memoirs while awaiting trial for war crimes in an Israeli prison.
+Campbell also appears briefly in Vonnegut's later novel Slaughterhouse-Five.